-Bolivia: Trapiche, Bourbon, Mosto Washed
+Bolivia: Trapiche, Mosto Washed

 “blackcurrant · brown sugar · biscuit · juicy”